 This course provides students with hands-on research experience, either on-campus or off-campus on an aspect of forest health.
 Instructor approval required for enrollment.

-FOR 299 (3 credits) | intermittent offering Special Topics in Forestry This course provides an opportunity to explo
+FOR 299 (3 credits) | intermittent offering Special Topics in Forestry

 This course provides an opportunity to explore new and relevant forest resource topics.